solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

                 [Figure 1.
 Smart Contracts Stack]

-In Figure 1 an untrusted client, creates a program in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode.
+In Figure 1 an untrusted client, creates an interpreter in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode.
 Solana will safely load and execute the ELF.

 ## Runtime